-As the world returns to normalcy at this phase of the COVID pandemic, TOM Group will continue to accelerate the scaling up of its digital business to capture market opportunities in the Greater China region.
+Going forward, TOM Group will continue to prudently manage its operations and investments, and accelerate its digital business growth to capture market opportunities in the Greater China region.

 FINANCIAL REVIEW

 TOM Group reports its results in five business segments under two business streams, namely E-Commerce Group, Mobile Internet Group and Social Network Group of Technology Platform and Investments, and Publishing Group and Advertising Group of Media Business.